 The first time I went to Grindelwald, I didn’t know what to expect.
 It was 1991, I had just started working in Basel for a summer, and I went to Interlaken because I’d vaguely heard about it.
 I got to Interlaken and, looking at the still somewhat distant mountains, I thought “This is nice, but I want to be there!”
 So I ended up in Grindelwald.
-It’s glorious, with the massive Eiger North Face towering, literally towering about 10,000 ft above town, and many other mountains that are nearly as impressive.
+It was and is glorious, with the massive Eiger North Face towering, literally towering, about 10,000 ft above tow and many other mountains that are nearly as impressive.
 I ended up walking to the lower Grindelwald glacier, which reached all the way down to the valley floor.
 They’d cut a tunnel into it, and for a few francs, people could walk inside the glacier.
 How cool is that?!

 Well, things change, sometimes for the worse, sometimes for the better, and we just have to adapt.
 Lately, I feel there has been a fair bit of adapting to do at Alpinehikers HQ.
 Like with our hotels, where we’re losing a few great hosts.
 Vreni Rothen and Heinz Karlen, our hosts at the Naturfreunde in Grindelwald, are moving on, retiring, and we’re not sure who the new wardens will be.
 I’ve known Vreni and Heinz for 18 years (she was my most excellent boss in Murren for a time), and although they have a simple inn, I always knew that my guides and clients would feel welcome there.
 We’ve similarly lost an excellent host this year in Wengen, at the Schönegg, and in recent years in Mürren and Griesalp.
 I still grieve for Bruno at Rotstock hut (and his amazing cream torte), even though it’s been 10 years since he moved on.
 But we’ve also formed great new relationships, with Claudia und Gerhard at the Bernerhof in Kandersteg for instance, who are always friendly and helpful, and we’ve seen great room renovations at the Bären in Wengen, Edelweiss and Eiger in Mürren, the Prieure in Chamonix, and others.
 As always, we’ll miss our friends from some of our favorite hotels but are excited about continuing to build relationships with others.